How to Start an LLC in New York? (9 Steps Guide)

 Step 1: Select a Name for Your LLC

-First things first, your New York LLC needs a unique name that hasn’t been taken by another LLC.
+Your New York LLC needs a unique name that hasn’t been taken by another LLC.

 To find out if a name is available or not, you can try to search for it on the New York Division of Corporations website.